Why choose us?

-Taylor Total Weed Control Ltd trading as Japanese Knotweed Removal Ltd has a successful 15 year track record of identifying and implementing appropriate and cost effective treatment programs to control Japanese knotweed.
+Taylor Total Weed Control Ltd trading as Japanese Knotweed Removal Ltd has a successful 15 year track record of being one of the leading contractors in Wales and the UK.

 - We work in accordance with the Environment Agency’s code of practice for controlling Japanese knotweed (JK).